Within your project, add a collaborator in Workspace

 - CBCA may arrange for an un-stretched painting to be stretched for an additional fee

-- Contact CBCA for framing requests and recommendations
+Contact CBCA for framing requests, fabrication requests, and recommendations

 Browse over 5,000 paintings, works on paper, mixed media, photography, sculpture, video, and installation.
 Favorite artworks or add artwork to your project to share with friends and colleagues.

-- Hover over i for a quick view of artwork details
+- Hover over the “i” icon for a quick view of artwork details

 View artwork detail page